powellnathanj/mcollective-yum-agent/README.md

      sudo mco rpc yum update # note this is the same thing as concurrently running `yum update -y` on ALL hosts

-Clean various caches // Note: I borrowed this code from the main mcollective plugins repo
+Clean various caches // Note: I borrowed this code from the main mcollective plugins repo:

      sudo mco rpc yum clean # This defaults to all if package.yum_clean_mode set sudo mco rpc yum clean mode=all